And some of these masterpieces could grace your own home!

 Then from two artists still working today, we have these wonderful renditions.

-And this piece, commissioned for the World Meeting of Families in Philadelphia, gives us a toddler-aged Jesus at the center of the image, with Anne and Joachim showing a subtle presence in the background.
+piece, commissioned from Neilson Carlin for the World Meeting of Families in Philadelphia, gives us a toddler-aged Jesus at the center of the image, with Anne and Joachim showing a subtle presence in the background.
 Since it was the icon for an event with the pope, it is available for purchase in a variety of styles, from Christmas ornaments to cups to a desk shrine.
+Read more: Artist creates “Christ the Healer” icon for sufferers of coronavirus